 But in the current scenario, the Madhubani artist uses colors, which are easily available in the market, and this makes the work easy for them.
 Initially, the making of Madhubani start by choosing the figure and on the canvas the figure is drawn using the freehand technique.
 The main characteristics of all the Madhubani paintings are double line border, decorative floral patterns, abstract figures of deities and bulging eyes of the figures.
 Once the figure is completed.
 The bright colors are chosen and paint is then filled inside the figure and glittering paints are used to paint the zari or borders of the figure.
 Then the outlines will be given to the figure later.
 Usually, borders are given to the Madhubani painting; borders will be of double lines filled with either paint or patterns.

-Initially selection of the figure is made and before starting with the madhubani painting, first the background have to be made which is jharokha and the jharokha is designed according to the painting have to be made.
-The design of the jharokha is designed then the design is drawn on board and these boards are then cut into the required shape.
+Initially selection of the figure is made and before starting with the Madhubani painting, first the background has to be made which is Jharokha and the Jharokha is designed according to the painting have to be made.
+The design of the Jharokha is designed then the design is drawn on board and these boards are then cut into the required shape.
 Once the Board is ready with the shape, clay work begins.
-Most common figures preferred by Hindu deities, flora and fauna, and social events such as wedding and festival.
+Most common figures are preferred by Hindu deities, flora and fauna, and social events such as weddings and festivals.

-Initially on the board the design is drawn for the reference purpose.
-Newspaper are then soaked in a water for few minutes and once it is properly soaked in water it is then crushed and used as the base to begin with the clay work.
-Two-dimensional jharoka designs are made by rolling the clay into various sizes and crafting it according to the design.
+Initially on the board, the design is drawn for the reference purpose.
+Newspapers are then soaked in a water for few minutes and once it is properly soaked in water it is then crushed and used as the base to begin with the clay work.
+Two-dimensional Jharokha designs are made by rolling the clay into various sizes and crafting it according to the design.
 This clay mixture is made by mixing the chalk powder, synthetic adhesive and water.
 By mixing these three mixtures proportionately dough is made.
-This jharokha art with madhubani painting is made using the board.
-And this traditional art works are painted using Acrylic paints and oil paints.
+This Jharokha art with Madhubani painting is made using the board.
+And these traditional artworks are painted using Acrylic paints and oil paints.

-The board is made in such a way that the Madhubani painting, which is done on the paper or canvas, has to be fixed between the jharokha and this is how the jharokha with madhubani painting gets complete.
+The board is made in such a way that the Madhubani painting, which is done on the paper or canvas, has to be fixed between the Jharokha and this is how the Jharokha with Madhubani painting gets completed.

-Once the jharokha two-dimensional frame is ready, it is then painted with oil-based paints.
-After the paint is dried, it is then coated with varnish so that it will get resistance to water so that it can be washed with water.
-Jharokha’s are generally made using the waterproof materials.
+Once the Jharokha two-dimensional frame is ready, it is then painted with oil-based paints.
+After the paint is dried, it is then coated with varnish so that it will get resistant to water so that it can be washed with water.
+Jharokha are generally made using waterproof materials.